openstack/oslo-specs/specs/kilo/oslo-middleware-healthcheck.rst

 The middleware will return "200 OK" if everything is OK, or "503 <REASON>" if not with the reason of why this API should not be used.

-"backends" will the name of a stevedore extentions in the namespace "oslo.middleware.healthcheck".
+"backends" will the name of a stevedore extensions in the namespace "oslo.middleware.healthcheck".

-oslo.middleware will also provide a base class for these extentions:
+oslo.middleware will also provide a base class for these extensions:

 .. code-block:: python